How to calculate small business corporation tax

 At the end of the three years the asset has a value of zero.

-However, depreciation is not an allowable expense, so needs to be added back into the tax calculation.
+But instead of allowing depreciation as an expense, most capital asset purchases will qualify, so need to be added back into the tax calculation.

-For most small business tax calculations, most capital asset purchases will qualify for Investment Allowance tax relief opens in new window.
+For most small business tax calculations, most capital asset purchases will qualify for Investment Allowance tax relief.

-This means that up to £200,000 of capital costs each year are effectively written off and can be used to reduce the amount of profit liable for Corporation Tax.
+This means that up to £1,000,000 of capital costs each year are effectively written off and can be used to reduce the amount of profit liable for Corporation Tax.

 Step 4 – entertaining costs